Introduction

-Two new and interesting brokerage firms are Robinhood and tastytrade.
-If you want to know which is better overall and in specific areas, keep reading.
+Two modern, exciting brokerage firms are Robinhood and tastytrade.
+If you want to know which one is better than the other overall and in key areas, keep reading.

 Comparison Table